 Vocational and technical schools serve many purposes.
 For some, they offer opportunities to further their careers and earning power.

-For others, they offer careers in hands-on fields which don’t' require traditional four-year academic training.
-For still others, they offer a way to enrich the high school experience, prepare for college and earn college credits – all at the same time!
+For others, they offer careers in hands-on fields that don't' require traditional four-year academic training.
+Still, others offer a way to enrich the high school experience, prepare for college, and earn college credits – all at the same time!

 Here, we'll review the benefits of vocational and technical schools for students still in high school.

 One of the most motivating reasons for taking vocational school courses during high school is shortening a student's freshman year at college.
 Since traditional college years, quarters and semesters are typically based on credits earned, and a student can significantly shorten their freshman year by accumulating enough college credits during their junior and senior years of high school.

 For some students, this might add up enough to cut their freshman year in a half.